Constructive Canonicity of Inductive Inequalities: ALBA successfully reduces all inductive inequalities

-\begin{lemma} For any definite $(\Omega, \epsilon)$-inductive inequality $\phi \leq \psi$ the system $(\emptyset, \phi \leq \psi)$ can be transformed into an $(\Omega, \epsilon)$-stripped system by the pivotal and safe application of approximation rules. \end{lemma} \begin{proof} By assumption, $+\phi$ and $-\psi$ are both definite $(\Omega, \epsilon)$-inductive.
+\begin{lem} For any definite $(\Omega, \epsilon)$-inductive inequality $\phi \leq \psi$ the system $(\emptyset, \phi \leq \psi)$ can be transformed into an $(\Omega, \epsilon)$-stripped system by the pivotal and safe application of approximation rules. \end{lem} \begin{proof} By assumption, $+\phi$ and $-\psi$ are both definite $(\Omega, \epsilon)$-inductive.
 Hence, for any propositional variable occurrences $p$, we can apply an approximation rule on the first non SAC-node in the path which goes from the root to $p$.

 Let us show that the resulting system $(S, \mathsf{Ineq})$ is $(\Omega, \epsilon)$-stripped.
 Clearly, the procedure reduces $\mathsf{Ineq}$ to a pure inequality.
 Each inequality in $S$ is generated by the application of some approximation rule, and is therefore either of the form $\nomj \leq \alpha$ or $\beta \leq \cnomm$, where $+\alpha$ and $-\beta$ are subtrees of $(\Omega, \epsilon)$-inductive trees, and hence are $(\Omega, \epsilon)$-inductive, as required by item 1 of the definition.